-Delays in adding new staff due to State hiring requirements continued in the third quarter.
-While the Department was able to interview and make offers for the three Insurance Analyst positions, the May 2011 start date anticipated in the State's second quarter was pushed back to July 18, 2011.
-In addition, while the State indicated in the second quarter report its intention to fill the Health Actuary and Health Actuary Assistant positions by July 2011, the Department was unable to fill these positions.
+Delays in adding new staff due to State hiring requirements continued in the fourth quarter.
+While the State indicated in the second quarter report its intention to fill the Health Actuary and Health Actuary Assistant positions by July 2011, the Department was unable to fill these positions.
 The Department will continue efforts to find qualified applicants.
-In response to the extended postponement of the start dates for employees integral to the new rate review process, the Department has applied for a No-Cost Extension to allow it to fund positions and carry out rate review activities under the Cycle I Grant through September 2012.
+In response to the extended postponement of the start dates for employees integral to the new rate review process, the Department applied for a No-Cost Extension to allow it to fund positions and carry out rate review activities under the Cycle I Grant through September 2012.
 The project's extended timeframe is reflected in the Work Plan section of this report.

 An additional challenge the Department has encountered is the lack of explicit statutory authority to approve or deny premium rate filings.
 To address this problem, the Department drafted legislation (HB 1501) in the first quarter that requires insurers to report detailed rate information, and provides the Department with the ability to deny proposed rates which are unreasonable, excessive, inadequate, unjustified or unfairly discriminatory.
 HB 1501 was introduced in the General Assembly on February 10, 2011.
 Unfortunately, the legislation did not move out of committee before the General Assembly adjourned its spring session.
-The Department will continue to work with state legislators to advance the bill in future sessions, and in the meantime initiated conversations with HHS to explore alternative methods of establishing an effective rate review program.
-The Department is currently considering regulatory action in order to comply with federal standards.
+The Department will continue to work with state legislators to advance the bill in future sessions.